 A. General.
-LLCs formed or converting into a Texas LLC after January 1, 2006, those formed prior to that date but voluntarily opting in, and all limited liability companies after January 1, 2010 will be governed by Title 3 and pertinent provisions of Title 1 of the TBOC.
-Older LLCs not opting in will continue to be governed by the LLC Act until January 1, 2010.
-Because until 2010 some LLCs will be governed by the LLC Act and others by the TBOC and because the substantive principles under both statutes are generally the same, the term "Tex.
+LLCs formed under Texas law are now governed by Title 3 and pertinent provisions of Title 1 of the TBOC.
+Because until January 1, 2010 some LLCs were governed by the LLC Act and others by the TBOC and because the substantive principles under both statutes are generally the same, the term "Tex.
 LLC Stats." is used herein to refer to the TBOC and the LLC Act collectively, and the particular differences between the LLC Act and the TBOC are referenced as appropriate.
 Texas was the fourth state to adopt an LLC statute and now every state has adopted an LLC statute.

 "The allure of the [LLC] is its unique ability to bring together in a single business organization the best features of all other business forms - properly structured, its owners obtain both a corporate-styled liability shield and the pass-through tax benefits of a partnership."
-All equity holders of an LLC have the limited liability of corporate shareholders even if they participate in the business of the LLC.
-Thus the Tex.
-LLC Stats. contemplate that LLCs will be organized with features that resemble corresponding features of corporations.
+All